RadhiFadlillah/retroarch-lemuroid-overlay/README.md

 ## License

-Since both Lemuroid and RetroArch use GPLv3, I think it just follows that here we use GPLv3 as well.
+Since Lemuroid use GPLv3, at first I think it just follows that we use GPLv3 as well here.

+However, since this overlay is only recreated from Lemuroid's screenshot without ever accessing its code, I believe we can use a more permissible license.
+So, I decided to license it to CC BY 4.0 since it's what used by RetroArch's overlay [repository](https://github.com/libretro/common-overlays).